 The time you spend in teaching activities may depend on the units you select.
 As a guide, students on this course last year typically spent their time as follows:

 There is a variety ways in which you are assessed.
 Here’s how:

 The way you’re assessed may depend on the units you select.
 As a guide, students on this course last year were typically assessed as follows:

 This course will provide you with a deep understanding of the fundamental laws of physics and their application in explaining the nature of the material world on all scales and in the ongoing development of modern innovative technologies.

-LabVIEW is used for digital data acquisition and instrument control and design.
-Matlab is used to develop programs for computational physics simulations and calculations.
-There is a range of advanced equipment with expert technical staff always available to assist you.
-Here are a few examples:
+LabVIEW is used for digital data acquisition, instrument control, virtual instrument design and automation.
+Matlab is used to develop programmes for computational physics simulations and calculations.
+There is a range of advanced testing equipment with expert technical staff always available to assist you.
+These include: